 * Prof. Sarah T. Stewart, Professor at the University of California Davis, USA

-* Prof. Stephanie Werner, Professor at the University of Oslo, Norway, member of the European Academy, member of the Norwegian Academy
+* Prof. Stephanie Werner, Professor at the University of Oslo, Norway, member of the Norwegian Academy